christopherobin/mage/lib/archivist/Migrations.md

 # Migrations

 As much as we need versioning for our application code, we also need versioning for our datastore formats.
-This includes things like MySQL schemas & stored procedures, as well as CouchBase document views.
+This includes things like MySQL schemas & stored procedures, as well as Couchbase document views.
 As such migrations are required to safely move between these versions.